MissVioletBlue/tour-planner-remastered/README.md

 }
 ```

-When no key is provided the application registers a stub map service and the map tab will not display routes.
+When no key is provided the application registers a stub map service which raises an error, indicating that routing requires an API key.

 ## Database & Migrations
 EF Core 8 with Npgsql.
 When using PostgreSQL, register `AppDbContext` and repositories in DI and run migrations: